Welcome to your new work life. You've moved to Germany and are starting – or are about to start – a new self-employed career.

 - Einzelunternehmen / Gewerbe (nicht eingetragen)

 - GmbH in Gründung (Vor-GmbH)

 - UG – Unternehmergesellschaft (haftungsbeschränkt) in Gründung

 What is ‘freelancing’ in Germany?

-Go fetch your notebook, this is a crucial point!
+Go fetch your notebook, this is important!

 Roughly speaking, 'freelancing' means you’re not working as a permanent employee (with salary, healthcare, etc.).

 If you’re new to the German self-employment scene, you might think that the English term ‘freelancer’ is synonymous with ‘Freiberufler’.
 It's not.